-Inose measures cut corporate taxes this year by some 5 billion dollars.
+Those measures cut corporate taxes this year by over 5 billion dollars.

 Those measures raised profitability of business investment in new equipment by an estimated 35 to 45 per cent.
 Those measures have helped this Administration prove its faith in our free enterprise system.

-We will demonstrate this faith again this month when an excise tax cut will be tought in the Congress.

-These excise tax reductions will benefit both consumers and producers and will help keep our economy going full steam ahead.
+We have demonstrated this faith again by the excise tax cuts recently enacted by the Congress.
+These excise tax reductions are benefiting both consumers and producers and will help keep our economy going full steam ahead.